MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 To prevent Azure Information Protection unified clients from sending this data, configure a label policy [advanced setting](./rms-client/clientv2-admin-guide-customizations.md#disable-sending-audit-data-to-azure-information-protection-analytics).

 #### Content matches for deeper analysis

-Your Azure Log Analytics workspace for Azure Information Protection includes a checkbox for also collecting and storing the actual data that's identified as being a sensitive information type (predefined or custom).
+Azure Information Protection lets you collect and store the actual data that's identified as being a sensitive information type (predefined or custom).
 For example, this can include credit card numbers that are found, as well as social security numbers, passport numbers, and bank account numbers.
+The content matches are displayed when you select an entry from **Activity logs**, and view the **Activity Details**.

-This checkbox applies to the Azure Information Protection client (classic) only:
+By default, Azure Information Protection clients don't send content matches.
+To change this behavior so that content matches are sent:

-- If you do not want this client to send content matches, do not select the checkbox **Enable deeper analytics into your sensitive data**.
+- For the Azure Information Protection client (classic), you can select a checkbox as part of the analytics configuration.
+The checkbox is named **Enable deeper analytics into your sensitive data**.

-- If you want most users who are using this client to send content matches and a subset of users cannot send it, select the checkbox and then configure an [advanced client setting](./rms-client/client-admin-guide-customizations.md#disable-sending-information-type-matches-for-a-subset-of-users) in a scoped policy for the subset of users.
+    If you want most users who are using this client to send content matches and a subset of users cannot send it, select the checkbox and then configure an [advanced client setting](./rms-client/client-admin-guide-customizations.md#disable-sending-information-type-matches-for-a-subset-of-users) in a scoped policy for the subset of users.

-The unified labeling client doesn't send content matches, by default.
-You can change this by configuring an [advanced setting](./rms-client/clientv2-admin-guide-customizations.md#send-information-type-matches) in a label policy.
+- For the unified labeling client, configure an [advanced setting](./rms-client/clientv2-admin-guide-customizations.md#send-information-type-matches) in a label policy.

 After collecting the content matches, they are displayed in the reports when you drill down into files from the Activity logs, to display **Activity Details**.
 This information can also be viewed and retrieved with queries.